Body of Evidence (1993 film): Production

 Body of Evidence was filmed in Portland, Oregon, with the Pittock Mansion serving as a primary location.
 The cemetery scene featured in the beginning of the film was shot on location at Lone Fir Cemetery.

 Julianne Moore said her nude scene in this movie was "just awful": "I was too young to know better.
 It was the first time I'd been asked to get naked and it turned out to be completely extraneous and gratuitous."

 Release

 Box office

 Body of Evidence performed poorly at the box office.
 In its second week it experienced a 60% drop.
 It grossed $13 million in the United States and Canada and $25 million internationally for a worldwide total of $38 million.

 Censorship

 The film originally received the rare NC-17 rating from the Motion Picture Association of America.
 The first theatrical release was censored for the purpose of obtaining an R rating, reducing the film's running time from 101 to 99 minutes.
 The video premiere, however, restored the deleted material.

 Critical response

+Body of Evidence opened to mostly negative reviews.
+Released in the wake of Basic Instinct (1992), many contemporary reviewers noted the film as an attempt to cash-in on the success and controversy of Basic Instinct and other erotic thrillers of the time.

+M. Scot Skinner of the Arizona Daily Star wrote that despite being a "lame rip-off of Basic Instinct, the movie is not without entertainment value.
+You will find yourself laughing out loud on more than one occasion.
+The humor might be unintentional, but hey, with movies this bad, who's complaining?"